-- 20. Any allegations of non-compliance with this Code will follow the process set out in the National Assembly for Wales Complaint Procedure for Dealing with Complaints against Assembly Members, as approved by the National Assembly Committee on Standards of Conduct. - 21.
-The Protocol on the Role of, and Access to, the Assembly's Independent Adviser on Standards of Conduct outlines the role and responsibilities of the Independent Adviser and provides the necessary contact details.
+- 17. Any allegations of non-compliance with this Code will follow the process set out in the National Assembly for Wales' Procedure for Dealing with Complaints against Assembly Members, as approved by the National Assembly Committee on Standards of Conduct. - 18.
+Information on the role of the Commissioner for Standards, including contact details can be found on Assembly's web-site (www.assemblywales.org) or from the Commissioner's office.